 Scouting and thresholds Examine branches in late spring for holes 0.08 inch in diameter, oozing sap and sawdust.
 Beetles are especially attracted to unhealthy trees.

+Select planting sites with well-drained, slightly acidic soils.
 The best management tool is keeping trees healthy through proper pruning, adequate watering, and fertilizing.
 Healthy trees repel the beetles by plugging bore holes with sap and resins.
 Remove and destroy infested wood on the tree or nearby piles of infested green wood, especially cherry wood.
 Once the bark on cut wood dries and sloughs off, it is no longer a host for the beetles.
 Whitewash trunks of young trees to prevent sunburn and reduce potential hazard of attack from shothole borer.
 Tanglefoot or other sticky substances applied to the trunk may be effective.
 Yellow sticky traps are effective for trapping these beetles.
 Lindgren funnel traps can also be effective.
 Ethanol baits can enhance trap captures.

 Management-chemical control: HOME USE

 - azadirachtin (neem oil) as a mix with pyrethrins-Some formulations are OMRI-listed for organic use.

 No commercial products are specifically labeled for this pest, but products registered for chestnut with long residuals may be somewhat effective treatments for trunks and branches during flight periods to deter some borers from entering trees.